Zangos2AN905/undertale-html5-engine/README.md

 The renderer is specifically configured for pixelart and uses the same pixel scaling and resolution as Undertale does.<br>
 I think that for a web-based Undertale engine, this does pretty good!
 Performance-wise it is also not bad, the only major bottleneck now is the painfully slow DOM keyboard/mouse events.

-## Light-weight
+## Light-weight and fast
-The entire engine is under 0.5MB (excluding assets) and an entire fully functional game can be set up in less than 550kB - without compression.<br>
+The entire engine is under 500kB, without compression.<br>
-This makes it a pretty light-weight solution.
-This is more than 5x smaller than my previous engine used to make OG FanTale while having an insane performance and quality boost.<br>
+This makes it a very light-weight solution.
+It is more than 5x smaller than my previous engine used to make FanTale, while having an insane performance and quality boost.<br>
-Thanks to this, it is simple to run this game from the web or on low-power devices like mobile phones.<br>
+Thanks to this, it is simple to run this game from the web or on low-power devices like mobile phones, while maintaining a stable framerate.<br>
 The engine uses PIXI.js v7 as the renderer.
 (Not v8 at this moment since it is a bit more complicated to set up correctly and uses esm).
-PIXI is one of the, if not the fastest web rendering engines on the market.
+PIXI is the fastest 2D web rendering engine that exists - [see for yourself](https://goodboydigital.github.io/pixi-bunnymark/dist/?version=v8&count=50000&renderer=webgpu).

 <br>